libgit2/pygit2/docs/index.rst

 Pygit2 is a set of Python bindings to the libgit2 shared library, libgit2 implements the core of Git.
 Pygit2 works with Python 2.7, 3.3 - 3.7 and pypy.

-It is likely to work with Python 2.6 and 3.1, but these versions are not officially supported.

 Links:

 - http://www.pygit2.org/ -- Documentation